Contact The Firm

 Filing a Chapter 13 bankruptcy is also an option.
 Under a Chapter 13 bankruptcy, filers agree to pay off all or part of their debt in a monthly payment plan that lasts from three to five years.
 After the time period, most of the filers remaining debts are discharged.

-Chapter 11 bankruptcies are restructured payment plans and typically apply to businesses and those with excessive debt.
+Chapter 11 bankruptcies are restructured payment plans and typically apply to businesses and those individuals with excessive debt.

 Struggling with debt and facing fraudulent companies are challenges that no person should have to face alone.
 Contacting an experienced bankruptcy attorney is a wise choice and gives individuals the opportunity to discuss their options with a professional.